main--/windows-timezones/README.md

 ## SQLx support

-When the `sqlx` feature is enable `sqlx::Type` is derived for the `Timezone` type.
+When the `sqlx` feature is enable `sqlx::Type` is derived for the `WindowsTimezone` type.
 The supported PostgreSQL type is kept in the `schema.sql` file of this repository.
 On major version updates you need to ensure that your PostgreSQL type matches the `scheam.sql` file of the new version!

 ## Features

-- `chrono-tz`: Implements `From<Timezone for chrono_tz::Tz`.
+- `chrono-tz`: Implements `From<WindowsTimezone> for chrono_tz::Tz`.
 - `schemars`: Derives `schemars::JsonSchema`.
 - `serde`: Derives `serde::Serialize` and `serde::Deserialize`.
 - `sqlx`: Derives `sqlx::Type`.